JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 It is most often implemented using *heap*, but can also be implemented using simple array, or binary tree.

+### Heaps

+A heap is a tree but arranged differently than the binary tree.
+It is normally stored in an array.

+_heap property_ - if A is parent of B it is ordered with respect to B with the same ordering across the heap

+In the representing array the children of a node at position `n` are at positions `2n` and `2n + 1`.

+Most important operations:

+- adding element: add at the end and move up until heap property is restored
+- removing top element: remove the top, move the last one to the beginning and move it down until heap property is restored

 ### Hash tables

 Each element has a function applied that maps it to _array index_.
 Looking up an index in an array is fast.
 Of course two elements can map to the same index, that's why: